eddiejessup/hex2/hex/src/Hex/notes.md

     - Uses:
       - MonadHexState
       - CharSource state
-- *Resolve*: Generate resolved tokens
+- _Resolve_: Generate resolved tokens
   - Interface: MonadResolve
     - This interface isn't actually a stream interface, the interface is about resolving tokens.
       Paired with a source of unresolved tokens, ie MonadLexTokenSource, we can build a resolved-token-source.
   - Implementation:
     - Uses:
       - HSt.MonadHexState m
-- *Expand*: Generate PrimTokens
+- _Expand_: Generate PrimTokens
   - Interface: MonadPrimTokenSource
   - Implementation:
     - Uses MonadResolve
-- *Parse*: Generate ASTTokens like 'Command's
+- _Parse_: Generate ASTTokens like 'Command's
   - Interface: MonadCommandSource
   - Implementation:
     - Uses MonadPrimTokenSource
-- *Evaluate*: Evaluate ASTTokens into EvaluatedTokens, like evaluated 'Command's
+- _Evaluate_: Evaluate ASTTokens into EvaluatedTokens, like evaluated 'Command's
   - Interface: MonadEvaluate
     - This interface isn't actually a stream interface, the interface is about evaluating tokens.
 Paired with a source of unevaluated tokens, eg MonadCommandSource, we can build an evaluated-token-source.
   - Implementation: (None)
-- *Build*: Interpret evaluated 'Command's
+- _Interpret_: Interpret evaluated 'Command's
   - Interface: functions `buildMainVList`, `buildParaList`, `handleModeIndependentCommand`
+  - I call this 'Interpret' because we do more than 'build', we also modify the internal state, with things like assignments.

 ## Overarching concerns